zacharykeeping/SSW.Rules.Content/categories/infrastructure-and-networking/rules-to-better-sharepoint-for-end-users.md

 - do-you-know-why-you-should-use-open-with-explorer-over-skydrive-pro

 ---
-Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [SharePoint Server Consulting](http&#58;//www.ssw.com.au/ssw/Consulting/SharePoint.aspx) and book in a consultant.
+If you still need help, visit our [SharePoint Consulting page](https://www.ssw.com.au/ssw/Consulting/SharePoint.aspx) and book in a consultant.